google-deepmind/materials_discovery/README.md

 ### Dataset

-The dataset described in the original paper is provided in multiple formats.
+The dataset described in the original paper is provided across multiple file formats.
+For more details, including how to download the dataset, please see our dataset descriptor file in DATASET.md.

 **Summarized** A summary of the dataset is provided in CSV format.
 This file contains compositions and raw energies from Density Functional Theory (DFT) calculations, as well as other popular measurements (e.g. formation energy and decomposition energy).
-For more details, please read our dataset descriptor file at DATASET.md.

 **Structure** Loading of structures is slightly more cumbersome due to file sizes involved.
 Due to the organization of the convex hull, only one structure is needed per composition, so results from the summary can be used to pull from the compressed data directory available in the linked Cloud Bucket.

-**r^2SCAN** Baseline calculations were performed via PBE functional for the calculations.
-The paper also reports metrics for binaries and tenaries with this additional functional.
-A summary of calculated energies and associated metrics is also included for these calculations.
+**r²SCAN** Baseline calculations were performed via PBE functional for the calculations.
+The paper also reports metrics for binaries and tenaries with the r²SCAN functional.
+A summary of calculated energies and associated metrics is included for these calculations.

 ### Models